airtoxin/Electron-React-Boilerplate/README.md

 4. add some react components and styles
 5. reload application (⌘+R)

-# atom-shell api calling
+# Electron api calling
-To call atom-shell's api, it is necessary to use window.require because, browserify rewrites require statement.
+To call Electron's api, it is necessary to use window.require because, browserify rewrites require statement.

 ex) `var remote = window.require( 'remote' );`